zhaojing/openlmis-requisition-ui/README.md

-# OpenLMIS Requisition Reference UI Module
+# OpenLMIS Requisition UI Module
 This repository is the UI for the [OpenLMIS Requisition Service.](https://github.com/OpenLMIS/openlmis-requisition)

 ## Prerequisites